Volinga Suite - User Manual

 2.1 What is Volinga Renderer

-Volinga Renderer is a software developed by Volinga that enables the real-time rendering of NeRFs.
-This software is powered by NVOL file format.
-Volinga Renderer is part of the Volinga Suite, which is also composed of Volinga Creator and Volinga Exporter.
+Volinga Renderer is a software that enables real-time rendering of Volumetric Radiance Field data.
+This software is powered by the NVOL file format.
+Volinga Renderer is part of the Volinga Suite, which includes Volinga Creator and Volinga Exporter.

 2.2 Plugin for Unreal Engine

-Volinga Renderer can be integrated into Unreal Engine using the Plugin provided by Volinga.
+Volinga Renderer can be integrated into Unreal Engine using the Connector Plugin provided on the website and within the desktop application.
 We will go through the process of installation and use of this plugin.

 ⚠️

 To use the plugin, it is recommended to use at least an NVIDIA RTX 3060 GPU.
-Nevertheless, the Volinga Renderer also works on GPUs of the series NVIDIA RTX2000.
+Volinga Renderer also works on GPUs of the series NVIDIA RTX2000, but performance will be reduced.

 ⚠️

 This section describes the manual installation of the plugin.
-However, you can easily install de plugin with just one click using
+However, you can easily install the plugin in just one click using

-To install Volinga plugin for UE, we need to find the installation path for Unreal Engine within our system.
-The default path is: “C:\Program Files\Epic Games\UE_5.X\Engine” and copy the folder “VolingaRenderer” into the “Plugins” folder of the engine.
+To install the Volinga plugin for Unreal Engine, go to the installation path for Unreal Engine within our system.
+The default path is: “C:\Program Files\Epic Games\UE_5.X\Engine” (but this may be different if you have chosen a custom install location) and copy the folder “VolingaRenderer” into the “Plugins” folder of the engine.
+It can also be installed in the Plugins folder of a project folder to be enabled on a per-project basis.

-If the plugin is correctly installed, we will see it in the “Plugins” section of our Unreal Engine project:
+Once the plugin is correctly installed, it will appear in the “Plugins” window of Unreal Engine:

-The plugin can be now enabled by clicking on the checkbox to the left of the Volinga logo.
-A warning message will appear to inform us this is a plugin in beta version:
+The plugin can be enabled by clicking on the checkbox.
+A message will appear to inform us this is a plugin in beta version:

 Now, Volinga Renderer plugin for Unreal Engine is ready to be used.